sakethpathike/JetSpacer/README.md

 An Android client that merges multiple space-related APIs into a single, simple application.
 Built with Jetpack Compose and Kotlin, based on a mixture of Clean Architecture and MVVM.

-JetSpacer doesn't strictly follow Clean Architecture.
-Initially, I wanted to rewrite it using Clean Architecture, but it felt over-engineered in a few scenarios, so I've used a typical MVVM style in those cases.
+JetSpacer follows Clean Architecture overall, but in some cases, I chose not to implement Use Cases due to the simplicity of the logic involved.
+Instead, I used a more straightforward MVVM approach in those situations to avoid _over-engineering_.

 Custom pagination implementation is used in the `APOD Archive`, `Mars Gallery`, and `Headlines` to prevent pulling everything at once.